-If you’re proud of no longer being in the previous decade and owning a dumb phone, then you’re likely paying for a ridiculous over price data plan for your iPhone, or Android smartphone.
+If you’re proud of no longer being in the previous decade and owning a dumb phone, you’re likely paying for a ridiculous over price data plan for your iPhone, or Android smartphone.
 Since we are using more cellular data now than in the previous decade, carriers like AT&T and Verizon are overcharging customers for any plan that includes data or text messaging.
 If you’re using a smartphone on any of the top three US carriers (AT&T, Verizon, Sprint), you might not be happy with their prices.

 Fortunately, you will be happy to know that there are many ways to reduce your phone bill from those carriers.